dixith007/cv/README.md

-TC ID	Focus Area	Test Case Description	Test Steps	Expected Result	Priority UI-018	Chat Sharing	Verify that users can generate and share chat links	1.
+Test Case: Sharing the Chat Within the Organization (via Link) TC ID	Focus Area	Test Case Description	Test Steps	Expected Result	Priority UI-018	Chat Sharing	Verify that users can generate and share chat links	1.
 Open the chat that needs to be shared.
 2. Click on the "Share" button.